Is mg/L Equal to ppm? A Deep Dive into Concentration Units

 Conclusion: Accuracy and Context are Key

 While mg/L and ppm are often used interchangeably for dilute aqueous solutions, their precise equivalence relies on the assumption of a solution density close to 1 g/mL.
 Understanding the underlying principles and considering the solution's density is crucial for accurate calculations and interpretations, particularly in scenarios involving non-dilute solutions or non-aqueous solvents.
-Always prioritize clarity and specify the density of the solution when it differs significantly from 1 g/mL to avoid confusion and ensure accurate results.
+Also, always prioritize clarity and specify the density of the solution when it differs significantly from 1 g/mL to avoid confusion and ensure accurate results.
 Remembering these details will enhance your understanding and application of these critical concentration units across various scientific and engineering disciplines.